$/GB Is No Longer Enough: Let’s Talk About $/Data

 - Image recognition: recognizing content, or just faces, and performing actions accordingly.
 You could save pictures and protect privacy by blurring faces, for example.

-All the above examples have something in common: they create more value from the data stored in the SDS object store.
+All the above examples have something in common: they create more value from the data stored in the OpenIO object store.

 How does it work?